clpo13/inflation-calc-c/README.md

 For now, the program just reads the CSV and spits formatted data out, but the idea is to be able to compare the purchasing power of a given amount of USD for two different years.
-For example, `inflation-calc --amount 1.00 1913 2016` should return `$24.24`.
+For example, `infcalc --amount 1.00 1913 2016` should return `$24.24`.
 Optionally, the cumulative rate of inflation would be returned if specified with a command-line flag.